 Action 2.4.a: Continue the Teen Advisory Board program and volunteer opportunity.

 Action 2.4.b: Working with teens, coordinate presentations by outside organizations, and subject matter experts on relevant topics.

 To serve as a vibrant, active hub of civic discourse and participative democracy, building relationships and bridging gaps in all segments of the community.

-Action 3.1.a: Host facilitated discussions and resources on relevant topics and issues that impact Leon County residents, including voter suppression.
+Action 3.1.a: Host facilitated discussions and provide resources on relevant topics and issues that impact Leon County residents.

 To support residents in their creative, intellectual, and recreational pursuits and foster cultural enrichment.

-Action 4.1.b: Obtain grant funding to continue to grow and diversify the Library of Things, ebooks, and / or printed materials collections.
+Action 4.1.b: Obtain grant funding to continue to grow and diversify and maintain the Library of Things, ebooks and / or printed materials collections.

 4.2 Collaborate with arts, humanities, and other creative organizations to provide programming for all ages.